 Step 1: Create a Source Definition

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using [Employee Duplicate] table from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Please navigate to Target Designer and define the Target.
 In this example, we are using the already created SQL table (Employee Dup) as our target definition.
 Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition

 To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.

-Next, create a Expression Transformation, and Drag all the fields from Source Qualifier to Expression Transformation.
-I Suggest you to refer Expression Transformation article for better understanding.
+Next, create an Expression Transformation, and Drag all the fields from Source Qualifier to Expression Transformation.
+I Suggest you refer Expression Transformation article for better understanding.

 Let us write the custom expression.
-To do this, Click on the arrow button besides the CreatedOn.
+To do this, Click on the arrow button beside the CreatedOn.

 TIP: All these new columns are output ports.
 So, please check mark O

 This will open the Expression Editor to write a custom expression.
 Here, we want the system date so, write SYSDATE.